cassowarii/zucchinibread.js/README.md

 });
 ```

 This will pull the proper music files.
-Note that you **should not specify a file extension**.
-It will add either `.mp3` or `.ogg` depending on what is supported by your browser, so be sure to provide both (if you don't want to do both, it defaults to mp3 and I think most browsers nowadays support mp3?
-Firefox didn't used to I'm pretty sure)
+Note that if you do not specify a file extension, it will add either `.mp3` or `.ogg` depending on what is supported by your browser. (if you don't want to do both, it defaults to mp3 and I think most browsers nowadays support mp3?
+Firefox didn't used to I'm pretty sure.)
+Or you can just give the file extension like a normal person.

+### If you please, draw me a sheep

+You can draw stuff in a few different ways.
+The `draw` function gets passed the 'drawing canvas', which is a normal HTML canvas 2D context which gets scaled up by a factor of `draw_scale` and then drawn to your original canvas.
+You can draw shapes or images with the [normal HTML canvas drawing functions](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).
+Additionally, the library provides a few convenience functions to draw images or parts of images:

+* `zb.screen_draw(context, image)`: Draws an image over the whole screen.
+Actually it just draws the image at (0, 0).
+Since this engine doesn't really have text support, this is usually how I handle drawing text for each level -- just make a big image that's the size of the screen and put text wherever you want.
+As a bonus, you can draw images and stuff into it as well!
+Wow so flexible!
+* `zb.sprite_draw(context, image, section_w, section_h, section_x, section_y, dest_x, dest_y)`: This one divides up the source image into chunks of size `section_w` x `section_h`, then takes the chunk at grid location (`section_x`, `section_y`) and draws it to the screen at coordinates (`dest_x`, `dest_y`).
+Useful for drawing tilemaps and/or sprite animations!

+Each of these takes the drawing context as the first argument and the image as the second argument.

+### random extra utility functions

+Currently there is only one of these.

+* `zb.mod(number, modulo)`: This takes the number `number` and gives you the result of `number` modulo `modulo`.
+It works the same as the normal Javascript `%` operator, except that the output is always guaranteed to be within the range [0, `modulo`), which isn't true of regular `%` when the first value is negative.
+Since the default `%` behavior is basically something I've never wanted ever, this is a convenience function that does the correct thing instead.

 ### mapcompile.py